SMART Tunnel: History

 In 2001 the Government sought proposals for a solution that would allow a typical flood of three to six hours' duration to occur without flooding the city centre.
 A tunnel that would allow floods to bypass the centre was one way of achieving this, providing it was coupled with temporary storage facilities to keep flows downstream of Kuala Lumpur within the capacity of the river channel.
 A group led by Gamuda engaged SSP, a large Malaysian consultant engineering firm, and Mott MacDonald UK to develop proposals for a tunnel with holding ponds at upstream and downstream ends of the tunnel.

 Construction of the tunnel began on 25 November 2003.
 Two Herrenknecht Tunnel Boring Machines (TBM) from Germany were used, including Tuah on north side and Gemilang on south side.
 Gusztáv Klados was the senior project manager of the project.

 On 11 December 2003, the 13.2-m diameter Mixshield TBM, Tuah, completed a 737-m section after 24 weeks of excavation.
 By the end of January 2004, Tuah would start a second drive covering a distance of 4.5 km to Kampung Berembang lake.
 The motorway sections on the SMART system was officially opened at 3:00PM, 14 May 2007, after multiple delays.

 Meanwhile, the stormwater sections on the SMART system began operations at the end of January 2007.

 By 18 July 2010 the SMART system had prevented seven potentially disastrous flash floods in the city centre, having entered its first mode 3 operation only weeks after the opening of the motorway.

 As of September 2020, the tunnel had activated its fourth mode for the seventh time.
 During the flash flood on 10 September 2020, the tunnel diverted three million cubic metres of water.

 In December 2021, SMART entered Mode 4 for an eighth time, due to the massive flooding caused by heavy rainfall lasting from 16 to 18 December.
-Things would have been much worse in Kuala Lumpur had it not been for the tunnel, which successfully diverted 5 million cubic metres of flood water during the 22 hours it was on full activation.
+The tunnel was again activated and spared the center of Kuala Lumpur from a potentially catastrophic flood, having successfully diverted 5 million cubic metres of flood water during the 22 hours it was on full activation.

 In 2022, the government was considering the proposal to build another tunnel, briefly known as SMART 2, to cater for high density flood-prone area such as Shah Alam.